American National University

-American National University, formerly National Business College, is a private for-profit university with multiple campuses in the United States, including Indiana, Kentucky, Ohio, Tennessee, Virginia, and West Virginia.
+American National University, formerly National Business College, is a private for-profit university with multiple campuses in the United States, including Tennessee, Virginia, and Kentucky.

 History

 The university was founded in 1886 as a business school in Roanoke, Virginia.
 It later expanded to a national business school and developed multiple campuses.

 Academics

-The university offers master's degrees, bachelor's degrees, associate degrees, diploma programs, certificate programs, and professional training and certifications.
+The university offers master's degrees, bachelor's degrees, associate degrees, diploma programs, certificate programs and professional training and certifications.
 It is institutionally accredited by the Distance Education Accrediting Commission (DEAC).

 Campuses

-American National University has campuses in 30 cities across six states, including Indiana, Kentucky, Ohio, Tennessee, Virginia, and West Virginia.
+American National University has campuses in Tennessee, Virginia and Kentucky.

+Fraud allegations

+American National University was one of 153 institutions included in a program of student-loan cancellation resulting from alleged fraud.
+The class-action suit was brought by a group of more than 200,000 student borrowers assisted by the Project on Predatory Student Lending, part of the Legal Services Center of Harvard Law School.
+A settlement was approved in August 2022, stating "substantial misconduct by the listed schools, whether credibly alleged or in some instances proven."
+American National University challenged the settlement.
+The Supreme Court rejected the challenge in April 2023.